quixio/quix-cli/docs/Reference/users/permissions/set.md

 2. **Scope and Role Specification**:
     - You can define the scope and role of the permissions.
 If not specified, the command will enter interactive mode to select projects, environments, and roles.

+!!! note
+  If you just want to modify a specific permission instead, refer to [this](./edit.md) command.

 ## Example Usage

 ### Interactive Mode